michaljuhas/OLD_michaljuhas.github.io/_posts/2016-11-09-Gartners-strategic-trends-2017.md

 ## Adaptive Security Architecture

-Security in the IoT environment is particularly challenging.
+Security in the IoT environment is particularly challenging as these new smart devices can be used for evil as well as good.
+But soon, these smarter computers and devices will be able to learn and better protect themselves.
 The evolution of the intelligent digital mesh and digital technology platforms and application architectures means that security has to become fluid and adaptive.